 And now for the newbies - wines labeled post-2020.
 We're playing around with a few different varietals and look forward to coming up with names and labels.

 Jessica and Rachel sat down to contemplate a label for the Cabernet Franc and went through a whole range of ideas, until it dawned on Rachel that they were missing the most obvious - food.
 Cabernet Franc is a food-lovers dream of a wine, but seems to miss the hype that Pinot Noir claims as the best table wine.
 A medium bodied wine (even the Reserve version), coupled with great acidity and elegant tannins - one can pair this wine with a huge assortment of food.
 But why Fork + Spoon in particular?
 Because, in Rachel's opinion, the very best foods to enjoy with Cabernet Franc on the ones you eat with a fork in one hand and a spoon in another - rich stews, hearty soups, cassoulets, vegetable gratins, slow roasted meats, and the like.
 We told the artist our name and she came up with this awesome design.
 We love it, and it embodies so much of our goal - enjoy life, relish it, and makes sure you're eating and drinking well while you're at it!

 ABOUT THE ARTIST

-We all knew Lottie Parker, but it took us a bit to realize she had a hidden talent - making awesome art work.
-We're incredibly happy, proud and smitten with the labels she helped us create.
+Tom and Jessica knew Lottie Parker via industry stuff, but it took a bit to realize she had a hidden talent - making awesome art work.
+They're incredibly happy, proud and smitten with the labels she created.